mnelson4/printmyblog/readme.txt

 Note: if your printout has many images, dotEpub warns you it will replace them with links.

 Once the eBook has been generated, you can read it from your computer (here's instructions on how to [read ePubs](https://www.wikihow.com/Open-EPUB-Files) and [MOBI files](https://www.howtogeek.com/360419/what-is-a-mobi-file/)), or a phone or tablet.

-*Pro Print for ePub files is still in the works.*

 = Some images aren't appearing =